box/developer.box.com/guides/applications/web-app-integrations/configure.md

   still in development and the developer wants to test the integration.
 - **Online**: The integration is visible and available to all Box users.
-This option is best used when development has completed and the application is ready to be publish in the App Gallery.
+This option is best used when development has completed and the application is ready to be published in the App Gallery.
 - **Maintenance**: The integration is visible and available only to developers assigned to the application.
-This option is best used after the integration has been publicly released yet needs to perform maintenance updates or troubleshoot problems.
+This option is best used after the integration has been publicly released, yet needs to perform maintenance updates or troubleshoot issues.
 Use this option to temporarily take the integration offline for everyone except the integration's developers.

 ### Callback Parameters